Nordix/xcluster/doc/networking.md

 # Xcluster networking

+The `xcluster` networkin uses 2 setups;

+* User-space networking.
+This is used when `xcluster` is executed in main netns.
+It does not require root or sudo or any network preparations.

+* Linux bridges and tap devices.
+This is used when `xcluster` is executed in it's own netns.
+This requires a network setup using sudo/root which is done with `xc nsadd`.
+Execution requires that the `ip` program can run as non-root (using "setcap").
+This setup is much faster and closer to the real thing than user-space networking.

-The `xcluster` network is using linux bridges and tap devices (the normal way).
-The default network has 3 nets (i.e. 3 bridges);
+The default network has 3 nets.
+The image shows the bridges;

 <img src="xcluster-network.svg" alt="Figure, xcluster network" width="80%" />